0zerocoder/number-game/number-game.md

 # number-game
 This game is about guessing numbers.
-The idea is this, you run a script,script choose a random number from 1 to 100, then it writes to you:
+The idea is - you run a script, script choose a random number from 1 to 100.
+Then it writes to you:
 Guess number from 1 to 100
 You enter a number, if you say more - Game write
 My number is greater than <the number you entered>